Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2026.md

 ## Other

-- A game questions about the A11Y, nice: https://www.accessionaire.com/
+- A quizz about a11y, nice: https://www.accessionaire.com/
-- Administration Trump and a11y, sad: https://zeldman.com/2025/12/13/accessibility-is-a-human-right-cruelty-a-human-wrong/
+- Trump administration and a11y, sad: https://zeldman.com/2025/12/13/accessibility-is-a-human-right-cruelty-a-human-wrong/
 - Misconceptions about disability: https://tetralogical.com/blog/2025/12/03/common-misconceptions-about-disability/
 - Products designed for people with disabilities but useful for everyone, very interesting (fr): https://emmanuelle-aboaf.netlify.app/blog/article/quand-les-innovations-pensees-pour-les-personnes-handicapees-deviennent-universelles
-- Recruiting people with disabilities: https://hrreview.co.uk/analysis/analysis-diversity/henny-swan-accessible-recruitment-is-everyones-business/384388
+- Recruiting people with disabilities: https://hrreview.co.uk/analysis/analysis-diversity/henny-swan-accessible-recruitment-is-everyones-business/38438